m0rph-1/m0rph-1.github.io/_posts/2019-09-30-AbsoZeds-Mumbai-SEO.md

 ![screenshot](/assets/images/mumbai_keywords2.PNG)

 TL;DR this script basically just scrapes a given page, and stores words into a list then counts how many times each word occurs.
-Not particularly useful, but let's see what happens if we give the test.php a post request as query=URL.
+Not particularly useful in itself, but let's see what happens if we give the test.php a post request as query=URL.

 ![screenshot](/assets/images/mumbai_testphp2.PNG)